 6. Hashim Amla

 In his 15-year career, Amla helped the Proteas to stand victorious on several occasions as he went to open the batting innings.
 Former England skipper Geoffrey Boycott once praised him saying, “he plays the same way at the start of his innings as he does at the end of it.”
 And Alma’s career lay evidence of this compliment.
 His maiden Test century came in 2006 against New Zealand.
 Soon, he started to bat so marvelously that he became the only South African to score a triple hundred in international cricket.
 England remained his greatest nemesis and he blatantly thrashed the English attack.

-Watch Hashim Amla hit 119 vs New Zealand
+Watch Hashim Amla hit 150 vs England 2nd ODI 2012 at Southampton

 5. Jacques Kallis

 Details of 5th highest number of centuries

 Often referred to as the greatest cricketer ever, Kallis is the best all-rounder of all time.
 Surpassing every batsman in South Africa, Kallis stands with 45 Test centuries and 17 ODI centuries.
 Debuting against England back in 1995, Kallis kick-started an amazing cricketing career.
 Within two years, he scored his maiden century against the fearsome bowling attack of the Aussies.
 Kallis made a stunning feat in the 2003-04 series against West Indies, where he knocked a century in each of the four matches.
 He stands second to Sir Don Bradman for securing five consecutive Test centuries.